briansandall/CubeCart-Awsp-UPS-Module/README.md

 3. Place the AWSP shipping library in CubeCart's `/includes/lib/` directory

-4. Place this folder and its contents in CubeCart's `/modules/shipping/` directory
+4. Place the entire `UPS` folder from this module in CubeCart's `/modules/shipping/` directory

 5. Replace the `/Awsp/includes/autoloader.php` class with the `autoloader.php` file included with the module

-6. Rename the `Awsp_UPS` folder to `UPS` (otherwise it appears to customers as 'Awsp UPS')

-7. Enable the plugin and edit its settings from the Manage Plugins page of the CubeCart admin panel
+6. Enable the plugin and edit its settings from the `Manage Extensions` page of the CubeCart admin panel

-8. (Optional) Delete `/Awsp/config.php` - settings are handled by the module via CubeCart's admin panel
+7. (Optional) Delete `/Awsp/config.php` - settings are handled by the module via CubeCart's admin panel

-9. (Optional) Delete example files in the root `/Awsp` directory
+8. (Optional) Delete example files in the root `/Awsp` directory

 ## OPTIONAL